 The Spruce / Evgeniya Vlasova

-Of the common dogwoods in the U.S., Cornus florida (30 ft. tall) is the native, while Cornus kousa comes from eastern Asia.
+Of the common dogwoods in the United States, the pink flowering dogwood (Cornus florida var. rubra), at 30 ft. tall, is the native, while Cornus kousa comes from eastern Asia.
 Besides offering pretty pink blossoms in spring, both have foliage that turns purplish in fall, yield berries that attract birds, and have interesting horizontal branching patterns.
 But their respective berries are quite different: those of Cornus florida are bead-like, while those of Cornus kousa are raspberry-like.

 - Soil Needs: Average, evenly moist, well-draining